Term Student Program 2018

 - If you are working on the precepts, attending Jukai is a requirement either (ideally) in person, or for people who are out-of-town and cannot come, through Zoom.

 - Participants must attend a minimum of one dokusan per week in person or by Skype (non-Vermonters only).

 - This level is geared to newer practitioners who want to establish a regular sitting practice.
-It is also appropriate for more experienced practitioners whose daily life commitments are too time-consuming to be able to participate in level II or III.
+It is not intended for those with many years of Zen training.

 - You must be a member, though not necessary a student, to participate in the program.

 - Daily zazen is a requirement.
 The suggested minimum is 30 minutes per day.

 - Term Student Forms for Level I emphasize daily zazen and chanting.
 Precept work, community or Zen Center work, takuhatsu, and prostrations are not part of this program.